 Top Pressure Canner Brands

-There’s many different brands out there, so let’s take a short look at the background of the most popular pressure canner brands.
+There are many different brands out there, so let’s take a short look at the background of the best pressure canner brands.

 The Wisconsin Aluminum Foundry has been making All-American pressure canners for over eighty years.
 Their canners have a metal-to-metal seal between the lid and the canner base, rather than a gasket seal, and have both a geared pressure readout plus a weighted vent system.